komma-softhouse/filament-verifactu-docs/README.md

 - **Prints**: A4 with automatic draft/copy watermarking, and 14 kinds of
   ESC/POS thermal ticket — including a paired **Print Agent** add-on (Windows service installer generated from the panel) for hosts that can't talk to a receipt printer directly from the browser.
+The tributary QR can also be inspected on screen, with a live self-check of its URL against the record and the issuer environment (sandbox/production drift is flagged before it ever reaches paper).
-- **Sends to FACe** (public-sector electronic invoicing) and **FACeB2B** (Ley 25/2013's separate, already-active extension to large private subcontractors of public administrations — full lifecycle, both as sender and as receiver: send, cancel, download, reject, mark as paid, resolve cancellations, validate signatures), and offers OCR-assisted drafting from a photo via [Laravel AI](https://laravel.com/docs/13.x/ai-sdk) — the host picks any provider they already hold a key for, never locked to one.
+- **Sends to FACe** (public-sector electronic invoicing) and **FACeB2B** (Ley 25/2013's separate, already-active extension to large private subcontractors of public administrations — full lifecycle, both as sender and as receiver: send, cancel, download, reject, mark as paid, resolve cancellations, validate signatures), with the full compliance pack a real town hall validated: three DIR3 centres, Ref.
+Receptor contract reference, issuer IBAN as transfer account, due date, optional embedded invoice PDF, TSA timestamping, and a pre-flight validator.
+Facturae can also be generated **signed or unsigned** for external inspection, an existing paper/PDF invoice can be transcribed by OCR into a standalone Facturae (amounts copied literally, never recomputed), and every delivered XML stays inspectable pretty-printed from the history.
+It also offers OCR-assisted drafting from a photo via [Laravel AI](https://laravel.com/docs/13.x/ai-sdk) — the host picks any provider they already hold a key for, never locked to one.
-- **Exposes an on-prem API sidecar** so external ERPs/POS terminals can register records and fetch a QR synchronously, authenticated per issuer, with signed webhooks on every accepted/rejected submission.
+- **Exposes an on-prem API sidecar** so external ERPs/POS terminals can register records and fetch a QR synchronously, authenticated per issuer, with signed webhooks on every accepted/rejected submission — and an API panel page listing every endpoint, managing per-issuer bearer keys and showing a truthful first call.
+- **Ships advisory-firm bulk flows**: select a period's documents and download one ZIP of PDFs or one ZIP of signed Facturae, and requeue rejected records in bulk.
+- **Gates every panel action behind a configurable authorization system** (see [Authorization](#authorization)) — everything enabled by default, each of the 39 abilities switchable globally or per user.
 - **Drafts Modelos 303, 347, 349 (real E/S classification from each
   record's own data), 111 and 115** for the accountant, each exportable as CSV.